 Expand Reading Horizons: One thing I definitely plan to continue is my exploration of literature from outside the main publishing countries (UK, USA, for example).
-To give me some impetus I’ve signed up for the European Reading Challenge 2021 hosted by Gillion at Rose City Reader and for the Invisible Cities Project.
-That might sound like a contradiction given my earlier comments about avoiding challenges but both those initiatives are very casual.
-They don’t require me to make a list of books to read or to read a set number of titles.
+I’m very close to completing by World Of Literature Project.
+To give me some impetus to get to the finishing line, I’ve signed up for the European Reading Challenge 2021 hosted by Gillion at Rose City Reader.
+That might sound like a contradiction given my earlier comments about avoiding challenges but this is a very casual event that doesn’t require me to make a list of books to read or to read a set number of titles.
 To give me some further help, I’ve renewed my subscription to the Asympote Book Club.

 Connect Through Reading Events: There are loads of really enticing events being hosted this year, from country-based themes to genre reading.
 I’d love to do them all but since that’s not possible, I’m going to choose between 4 and 6 this year, spreading them out through the coming months.
 I’m hoping if I pick them in advance I can be better prepared instead of scrambling to find something to read at the last moment.
 We’ll see at the end of the year how well that works out!